Duck8605/CTF_Write_Up/endianness-v2.md

 >   input_file: The file being processed.

 >>  This part of the command reads the input file, formats each 4-byte chunk as an 8-character hexadecimal number, and outputs each number on a new line.

 Part 2: | xxd -r -p > output_file
 >   |: Pipe operator, passes the output of the previous command as input to the next command.

 >   xxd -r -p: xxd is another hex dump tool that can also convert hexadecimal dump back to binary.

 >   -r: Reverse operation, converting hex dump back to binary.

 >   -p: Plain hexdump style, assuming input is plain continuous hexadecimal digits.

->   > output_file: Redirects the final output to output_file.
+>   "> output_file": Redirects the final output to output_file.

->  This part takes the formatted hex output from hexdump, converts it back to binary, and writes it to the specified output file.
+>>  This part takes the formatted hex output from hexdump, converts it back to binary, and writes it to the specified output file.
->

 Full Command Summary
 The full command hexdump -v -e '1/4 "%08x"' -e '"\n"' input_file | xxd -r -p > output_file does the following: